Exclusive: Fake online stores reveal gamblers' shadow banking system

 As far as the gambler is concerned, their payment has gone to the gambling site.
 Only when they see their card statement do they find a reference to the bogus store.
 If they visit the store and call the helpline number, the people who answer explain that the transaction actually corresponds to gambling – as Agora staff told the Reuters reporter.

-Evercompliant, which has developed proprietary technology to help large banks and finance firms check sites they deal with, analyzed the seven dummy stores at Reuters' request.
+Evercompliant, which has developed proprietary technology to help large banks and finance firms check sites they deal with, analysed the seven dummy stores at Reuters' request.

 LOOPHOLES